henrybear327/CCU-Search-Engine/assignment2/version2/readme.md

 5. Goroutines still comes with cost!
 Think twice before creating them
 6. Watch out for deadlock!
     * Acquire locks all following the same sequence
+7. `pkill "Google Chrome"` you will need this!

 ## external packages